gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

   name: Gordon Burgett
 ---

-What does the '+' mean in Albania+?

-## High School +
+It's now the 7th year in a row that we've sent a team from Watermark to Albania.
+We've grown a lot in that time, from 3 people in 2013 to almost 40 in 2019.
+But what have we learned, what have we gained from continuing to do this?
+What has been the reason for growth, the purpose behind all this effort, the continued *Mission* that we have there?
+Why do we ask people to support us in this?

+As we've grown, we've also had to expand our brand.
+No longer just Team Albania, we have become **Albania+ Eastern Europe**.
+So why the '+'?
+What does it mean to us?
+Does it mean -

+1. '+' more countries (Hungary, Poland, and beyond)?
+2. '+' more audiences beyond High School?
+3. '+' more seasons, not just CRU Summer Projects?
+4. '+' more partners, i.e. churches and individuals whose hearts are fully Christ's?

+It encompasses all these things, but it's deeper than that.

+<span class="callout">For the impatient, [skip to our mission statement](#mission-statement)</span>

+### 1. More Countries

+In 2017, we added two new locations outside Albania.
+We began going to Poland and Hungary to work with CRU staff there.
+This was not a random decision - we were invited by people whom we had met and developed relations with in each of the countries.
+There was a desire for us to participate with them, and there were leaders excited to carry the torch - Randy Valdez in Hungary and Will Noll & Chris Hyland in Poland.

+### 2. More Audiences

 Every year since 2015 we've added more projects and more people.
 It started out when Kaon Serjani, then the director of High School ministries for CRU Albania, invited us to take a team to Elbasan.
 We added in 2016 a team to Korça, as well as a team to work with Young Professionals in the capital city.
 We've done this because the CRU staff invited us.
-The projects were well-planned and executed.
 We continue to see fruit in the lives of kids and young adults whom we've impacted through these projects.

-So does the '+' mean more people?
-Yes, but not primarily...

-## Albania +

-In 2017, we added two new locations outside Albania.
-We began going to Poland and Hungary to work with CRU staff there.
-This was not a random decision - we were invited by people whom we had met and developed relations with in each of the countries.
-There was a desire for us to participate with them, and there were leaders excited to carry the torch.

-Randy Valdez did an excellent job carrying the torch for us in Hungary.
-He knew the culture, having spent 8 months living there at one point.
-We partnered with the Catalytic team to share the Gospel in a town where CRU did not have an ongoing presence.
-The Catalytic team was then able to equip believers there to continue evangelizing and discipling their own neighbors.

-Wes Chick, Chris Hyland, and Lauren Horner (now Lauren Noll) did an excellent job in Poland bringing the Re:Generation program to the Polish CRU staff.
-This is something they had asked us for, having seen it in action here in Dallas.
-Leadership in Poland was on-board, and the people who attended the camp were willing to go all-in on the program.
-If a project is like this, there's no question we will do whatever we can to help it succeed.

-So does the '+' mean more countries?
-Yes, but not primarily...

-## Summer Projects +
+### 3. More Seasons

 Two of our members have now spent years living in Albania, and more have expressed a desire to.
 I (Gordon Burgett) spent two years in the STINT program with the